rcghpge/pymo/README.md

 - Check out the cool tech being built @ [Modular](https://www.modular.com/)

 ## Contact
-For any queries or further information, please contact me [here](https://robertcocker.com).
+For any queries or further information, you can find my email in contacts [here](https://robertcocker.com).

 ---